cerb3re/Sh-tools/README.md

 ```
 [About this]

-The projet is a personnal research about PhP in Unix Terminal.
+The projet is a personnal research about Scripting in Unix Terminal.
 Composed of tools in 'sh'.
 ```
 ====

+## How to:
+- in your unix system		: Use "ctrl+alt+t"
+- in your terminal system	: Use "sh ./[the tools.sh]"

 ## From